 National Civil Service Agency, of course, had a reason to choose competence assessment (for the supervisors) as the subject matter of P2K program in 2019.
-Nevertheless, I found a significance strategic point behind the program.
+Nevertheless, I found a significant strategic point behind the program.
 What is it?

 The main issue or the keyword of Law Number 5 of 2014 on State Civil Apparatus is about merit system management.
-The stressing point of merit system itself is about placing, promoting or hiring government’s employees based on their qualification, competence, and performance rather than a political connection or socio-cultural identity background.
+The stressing point of merit system itself is about placing, promoting, or hiring government’s employees based on their qualification, competence, and performance rather than a political connection or socio-cultural identity background.
 Everything inscribed in that law number 5 of 2014 is the ‘footnote’ of the merit system concept.
-It is all about the mechanism, instruction or prohibition in order to practice surely every aspect of the merit system in managing government employees.
+It is all about the mechanism, instruction, or prohibition in order to practice surely every aspect of the merit system in managing government employees.

-The stressing point of merit system based on the acute problem of human resources quality in Indonesia bureaucracy.
+The stressing point of a merit system based on the acute problem of human resources quality in Indonesia bureaucracy.
 There is a serious problem about the human resources capability in our governmental institution, either the unskillful employees, the mismatch between qualification and position seated, the gap of competence or the unproductive annual repeated programs.
 It is all about the lack of qualified employees which rooted in the problem of the process of recruitment and the process of promoting or distributing the employees.

 Speaking about competence assessment is relevant until now.
-The competence assessment is the way to solve that human resources problem of bureaucracy.
+The competency assessment is the way to solve that human resources problem of bureaucracy.
 If we would like to look for a qualified person for a certain position, we use a certain professional method and mechanism, and it is the area of the assessment center.

-So, from the perspective of bureaucratic reform, the decision of the National Civil Service Agency to take competence assessment as the subject matter of the P2K Program of this year is an appropriate decision.
+So, from the perspective of bureaucratic reform, the decision of the National Civil Service Agency to take competency assessment as the subject matter of the P2K Program of this year is an appropriate decision.
 Competence assessment actually is one vital element in merit system management of bureaucracy and even can be said as one of the cores of the merit system itself.
-The competence assessment, however, is a way to supply a bank of data for the decision-makers in selecting, placing, removing, promoting, demoting or hiring the employees.
+The competency assessment, however, is a way to supply a bank of data for the decision-makers in selecting, placing, removing, promoting, demoting or hiring the employees.

-In such a spirit of the merit system, we work to success the competence assessment for about 57 supervisors in Fakfak Regency in order to supply a map of competence profile of civil servants for the local government.
-By so, the decision maker of the regency could use the data to choose an exact person for a certain job or position.
+In such a spirit of the merit system, we work to success the competency assessment for about 57 supervisors in Fakfak Regency in order to supply a map of competence profile of civil servants for the local government.
+By so, the decision-maker of the regency could use the data to choose an exact person for a certain job or position.
 On the other side, it was also useful for the assessee themselves to get their appropriate job based on their competence level and personal characteristic.

 The program became more interesting due to the participation of assessors from many different instances with a varied background of assessment experience.
 There was a sharing of experience and the light discussions among assessors either at the restaurant while tasting delicious burning-fishes, at tourism beach of Kampung Wambar while enjoying Tobelo Dancing of the teenagers and some assessors, on the boat while sailing to Palm Island, Goat Island, Cat Island, Queen of Sea Island, and Layar Coral, at Araguni Island while having a lunch of its traditional seafood, or at the garden of Fakfak town while tasting fried bananas with a cup of hot ginger-milk.
 It was really a free-tour-tasted assessment program.